deephaven/deephaven-core/py/client2/README.md

 Client using Cython-wrapped C++ code.

 To build the code in this directory, you need a python environment with cython and numpy.
-For instance, in Ubuntu 22.04 I created a python venv like so:
+For instance, in Ubuntu 22.04 I created a python venv and added cython and numpy to it like so:

 ```
 mkdir ~/py